New explicit construction of fold maps on general 7-dimensional closed and simply-connected spin manifolds: Introduction.

-Closed (and simply-connected) manifolds whose dimensions are $m \geq 5$ have been central objects in algebraic topology and differential topology around 1950s--60s.
-They have been classified via algebraic and abstract objects. $7$-dimensional closed and simply-connected manifolds were explicit and central objects in this scene as the Milnor's discovery of 7-dimensional {\it exotic} spheres \cite{milnor} and a related work \cite{eellskuiper} show and the class has been attractive until now as \cite{crowleyescher}, \cite{crowleynordstrom}, \cite{kreck}, and so on, show: an {\it exotic} (homotopy) sphere is a homotopy sphere which is not diffeomorphic to any standard sphere.
+Closed (and simply-connected) manifolds whose dimensions are $m \geq 5$ have been central objects in algebraic topology and differential topology around the 1950s--60s.
+They have been classified via algebraic and abstract objects. $7$-dimensional closed and simply-connected manifolds were explicit and central objects in this scene as the Milnor's discovery of 7-dimensional {\it exotic} spheres \cite{milnor} and a related work \cite{eellskuiper} show and the class has been attractive as \cite{crowleyescher}, \cite{crowleynordstrom}, \cite{kreck}, and so on, show: an {\it exotic} (homotopy) sphere is a homotopy sphere which is not diffeomorphic to any standard sphere.

-\subsection{Terminologies and notation on differentiable manifolds and maps, bundles, and so on.}
+\subsection{Terminologies and notation on singularities of differentiable maps and fold maps.}

-Throughout the present paper, manifolds and maps between manifolds are smooth (of class $C^{\infty}$) unless otherwise stated.
-We assume that diffeomorphisms on manifolds are smooth.
-We define the {\it diffeomorphism group} of a manifold as the group of all diffeomorphisms on the manifold.
-As bundles whose fibers are manifolds, the structure groups are subgroups of the diffeomorphism groups or equivalently, the bundles are {\it smooth}, unless otherwise stated.
-A {\it linear} bundle is a smooth bundle whose fiber is a unit sphere or disc and whose structure group acts linearly in a natural way on the fiber.

-A {\it singular} point $p \in X$ of a differentiable map $c:X \rightarrow Y$ between two differentiable manifolds is a point at which the rank of the differential $dc$ of the map is smaller than both the dimensions $\dim X$ and $\dim Y$ or equivalently, ${\rm rank} \quad {dc}_p < \min\{\dim X,\dim Y\}$ holds where ${dc}_p$ denotes the differential at $p$. $S(c)$ denotes the set of all singular points of $c$ and this is defined as the {\it singular set} of $c$. $c(S(c))$ is che {\it singular value set} of $c$. and $Y-c(S(c))$ is the {\it regular value set} of $c$.
-We define a {\it singular {\rm (}regular{\rm )} value} as a point in the singular (resp. regular) value set of $c$.
+A {\it singular} point $p \in X$ of a differentiable map $c:X \rightarrow Y$ between two differentiable manifolds is a point at which the rank of the differential ${dc}_p$ of the map is smaller than both the dimensions $\dim X$ and $\dim Y$. $S(c)$ denotes the set of all singular points of $c$ and this is the {\it singular set} of $c$. $c(S(c))$ is che {\it singular value set} of $c$. and $Y-c(S(c))$ is the {\it regular value set} of $c$.
+A {\it singular {\rm (}regular{\rm )} value} is a point in the singular (resp. regular) value set of $c$.